atomone-hub/atomone/x/feemarket/AIMD.md

     newLearningRate := max(MinLearningRate, beta * currentLearningRate)
 }

-newBaseGasPrice := currentBaseGasPrice * (1 + newLearningRate * (currentBlockSize - targetBlockSize) / targetBlockSize)
+newBaseGasPrice := currentBaseGasPrice * (1 + newLearningRate * (currentBlockGas - targetBlockGas) / targetBlockGas)
 ```

-The expected behavior is the following: when the current block size is close to
+The expected behavior is the following: when the current block gas is close to
-the `targetBlockSize` (in other words, when `blockConsumption` is in the
+the `targetBlockGas` (in other words, when `blockConsumption` is in the
 `gamma` range), then the base gas price is close to the right value, so the
 algorithm reduces the learning rate to reduce the size of the oscillations.
 By
-contrast, if the current block size is too small or too high
+contrast, if the current block gas is too small or too high
 (`blockConsumption` is out of `gamma` range), then the base fee is apparently
 far away from its equilibrium value, and the algorithm increases the learning
 rate.